-5.3.156 For operational purposes, the firm is likely to have a list of those authorised to give instructions for the movement of funds or assets, along with an appropriate instrument authorising one or more directors (or equivalent) to give the firm such instructions.
+5.3.220 For operational purposes, the firm is likely to have a list of those authorised to give instructions for the movement of funds or assets, along with an appropriate instrument authorising one or more directors (or equivalent) to give the firm such instructions.
 The identities of individual signatories need only be verified on a risk-based approach.

-5.3.157 The identity of the principal employer should be verified in accordance with the guidance given for companies in paragraphs 5.3.120 to 5.3.150 and the source of funding recorded to ensure that a complete audit trail exists if the employer is wound up.
+5.3.221 Following a risk-based approach, the identity of the principal employer may need to be verified in accordance with the guidance given for companies in paragraphs 5.3.130 to 5.3.161 and the source of funding recorded to ensure that a complete audit trail exists if the employer is wound up.